 When used correctly, visuals can evoke emotion and draw readers in deeper than words alone ever could.

 Every business is unique and has a different story to tell.
-Consequently, one of the best things to focus on with social media storytelling is the past, present, and future of your company.
+Consequently, one of the best things to focus on with social media storytelling is your company’s past, present, and future.

 By delving into the past, you can give your customers a look into the history of the business.
 If there are any early photos of the staff, the building or equipment, it is never a bad idea to share them over social media.

 As for the present, share some of the relatable or unique aspects of day to day life in the workplace.
 In turn, this can give customers insight on your business and gives you the ability to share stories consistently.